-Exception: Where multiple levels of rack storage are used below the 1.83 m (96 ft) level for hand picking operations, provide one extra row of inrack sprinklers in the longitudinal flue space at the 0.914 m (3 ft) level.
+Exception: Where multiple levels of rack storage are used below the 1.83 m (6 ft) level for hand picking operations, provide one extra row of in-rack sprinklers in the longitudinal flue space at the 0.914 m (3 ft) level.
 The first level of storage must not be a minimum of 305 mm (1 ft) above the finished floor level to facilitate easier cleanup of spills.

-6-11.3 Hazardous Materials Storage Areas.
-Provide a minimum of 2hour fire rated construction between hazardous materials storage areas and those used for storage of flammable and combustible liquids.
+6-12.3 Hazardous Materials Storage Areas.

+Provide a minimum of 2-hour fire rated construction between hazardous materials storage areas and those used for storage of flammable and combustible liquids.
 These areas must be labeled as "Hazardous Materials Only," and must also be labeled as to the type of sprinkler protection present in each room.
 Provide automatic sprinklers at the ceiling level as well as one mandatory level of in-rack sprinklers (i.e., in the flue space between the rack and the wall) located at or slightly above the midpoint with respect to overall storage height.
 In hazardous material storage areas not containing flammable or combustible liquids, design ceiling sprinkler densities based on the storage of Class IV commodities in NFPA 13.
 In water reactive areas, provide automatic sprinklers with an indicating valve to be locked in the closed position.
-Provide a metal sign indicating the indicating valve is to remain locked in the closed position unless a fire is detected in the storage area.
+Provide a metal sign stating the indicating valve is to remain locked in the closed position unless non-water reactive material is stored in the room.
 The sign can be attached to a chain and connected to the indicating valve or fastened permanently to the wall provided it does not interfere with the operation of the valve.
 Locate the indicating valve outside the water reactive storage area.

-6-11.4 Hazardous Waste Storage Facilities.
+6-12.4 Hazardous Waste Storage Facilities.

 For hazardous waste storage facility requirements, refer to the following: